Clara Mattei

-Clara E. Mattei (born 1988) is an Italian economist and academic, specializing in the history of capitalism and the interplay between economic theories and technocratic policymaking.
-Since February 2025, she has served as Professor of Economics and Director of the Forum for Real Economic Emancipation at the University of Tulsa, Oklahoma.
+Clara Elisabetta Mattei (born 1988) is an Italian economist and academic, specializing in the history of capitalism and the interplay between economic theories and technocratic policymaking.
+Since February 2025, she has served as a professor of economics and as the founding president of the Forum for Real Economic Emancipation at the University of Tulsa, Oklahoma, United States.

 Early life and education

-Mattei earned her Bachelor of Arts degree in Philosophy from the University of Cambridge, followed by a Master of Arts in Philosophy from the University of Pavia.
-She completed a joint Ph.D. in Economics at the Sant'Anna School of Advanced Studies in Pisa and the Université de Strasbourg's École Doctorale Augustine Cournot.
-Her dissertation, titled "Market Fetishism and Repressive Politics in European Austerity Thinking after WWI (1918-1925)" examined the historical implementation of austerity policies in post-World War I Europe.
+Born in the United States to Italian parents, Mattei earned her Bachelor of Arts and Master of Arts degrees in philosophy from the University of Pavia.
+She completed a joint Ph.D. in economics at the Sant'Anna School of Advanced Studies in Pisa and the Université de Strasbourg's École Doctorale Augustine Cournot.

 Career

-Prior to her appointment at the University of Tulsa, Mattei was an Associate Professor in the Economics Department at The New School for Social Research in New York City.
+Prior to her appointment at the University of Tulsa, Mattei was an associate professor in the economics department at The New School for Social Research in New York City.
 During the 2018-2019 academic year, she was a member of the School of Social Sciences at the Institute for Advanced Study in Princeton.
-Her research focuses on the history of capitalism, particularly the relationship between economic ideas and technocratic policy implementation.

 Publications

 In November 2022, Mattei published her first book, The Capital Order: How Economists Invented Austerity and Paved the Way to Fascism, through the University of Chicago Press.
 The work investigates the origins of austerity policies following World War I and their role as a reaction against alternatives to capitalism.
 The book was recognized by the Financial Times as one of the ten best economics books of 2022, has been translated into over ten languages, and received the 2023 Herbert Baxter Adams Prize from the American Historical Association.

-In November 2023, Mattei released her first book written in Italian, L’economia è politica: Tutto quello che non vediamo dell’economia e che nessuno racconta, published by Fuori Scena.
-The book is planned to be released in English under the title Escape from Capitalism.
+In November 2023, Mattei released her first book written in Italian, L’economia è politica: Tutto quello che non vediamo dell’economia e che nessuno racconta, published by Fuoriscena Libri.
+The book was released in English by Simon & Schuster under the title Escape from Capitalism: An Intervention in 2026.

 Her scholarly articles have appeared in journals such as the Cambridge Journal of Economics, the Journal of the History of Economic Thought, and the European Journal of the History of Economic Thought.
-Additionally, she has contributed to media outlets including The Guardian, Jacobin, The Nation, and the Italian newspaper Il Fatto Quotidiano.
+She has contributed to media outlets including The Guardian, Jacobin, and Il Fatto Quotidiano.

 Research interests

-Mattei's research examines post-World War I monetary and fiscal policies, the history of economic thought, and methodology.
+Mattei's research examines post-World War I monetary and fiscal policies and the history of economic thought.
 Her current project critically reassesses the Golden Age of Capitalism (1945-1975) and its Keynesianism through the lens of austerity capitalism.